NayaraDornelaas/to-do-list/README.md

 # to-do-list
-Under construction to do list for practicing using Django
+To-do list under construction to practice using Django.